ericsonga/TeacherCSP/_sources/CSPRepeatTurtles/ch10_exercises.rst

         .. tab:: Question

            Rewrite the following code to create a procedure to draw a rectangle with a turtle.
-Pass the turtle and the length and width of the rectangle.
+Pass the turtle and the length and width of the rectangle as parameters to the procedure.

            .. activecode::  ch10ex8q
                 :nocodelens: